 Document Your Processes

 One of the things that makes a business more sellable is having well-documented processes in place.
 In addition to making your business run smoother, having good documentation makes your business stand out to buyers.
-It’s more than just polish: It shows that you care about continuity, and have built your company with an ownership transition in mind.
+It’s more than just polish: It shows that you care about continuity, and have put both thought and action behind building a sale-ready business.

 Examples of documentation might include: Org chart, job descriptions, employee handbook, safety procedures, branding guidelines, pricing of jobs or projects, marketing calendar and inventory management…just to name a few.